 Anxiety is something that is well understood in the medical world and the non-invasive treatment options are readily available.

 The key is starting to prepare early.
 During your pregnancy before the baby even arrives.

 By talking honestly to your midwife about your previous postnatal experiences, they can work with you to put together a plan which means that you receive the support you need.
-As anxiety sometimes even starts to arise even before the birth, it is important to start this process as early as possible.
+As anxiety sometimes even starts to arise even before childbirth, it is important to start this process as early as possible.

-And although these preparations won’t necessarily stop the anxiety returning next time, it can provide some much needed comfort and reassurance to know that the support is right there, if or when the fear get too much.
+And although these preparations won’t necessarily stop the anxiety returning next time, it can provide some much-needed comfort and reassurance to know that the support is right there, if or when the fear get too much.